aoijs/website/pages/docs/other/events.md

 ### Custom Events

-- **onInteractionCreate** &rarr; Emitted whenever a Interaction is created.
+- **onInteractionCreate** &rarr; Emitted whenever an Interaction is created.
-- **onFunctionError** &rarr; Emitted whenever a command or function returns a error message.
+- **onFunctionError** &rarr; Emitted whenever a command or function returns an error message.
-- **onApplicationCommandPermissionsUpdate** &rarr; Emitted whenever a Application Command gets updated (for example, name).
+- **onApplicationCommandPermissionsUpdate** &rarr; Emitted whenever an Application Command gets updated (for example, name).
   - `$oldApplicationCmd[option?]` &rarr; Retrieves data of the old application command.
   - `$newApplicationCmd[option?]` &rarr; Retrieves data of the updated application command.
 - **onVariableCreate** &rarr; Emitted whenever a variable is created.